obeka/TODO-MERN/README.md

 ## TV2Z - Todo Valut
 > :heavy_check_mark: All todos in just one place.
 Create, Edit and Delete your todos.
 Tag them.
-See how much time left fot the todo.:heavy_check_mark:
+See how much time left for the todo.:heavy_check_mark:
 [Direct Link to the app](https://mern-todo-obeka.web.app/auth)
 ## Table of contents
 - [Todo Vault](#todo-valut)